Undergraduate | ANU-THAI2002 | 2024

 Engage with Thai language at an intermediate level and get ready to interact with native speakers.
 Through texts and tv, explore ideas of family, spirituality, and leadership.
 Add challenging words to your vocabulary and read longer pieces.

-On satisfying the requirements of this subject, students will have the knowledge and skills at an Intermediate level of Thai to:
+Upon successful completion, students will have the knowledge and skills to:

-In order to achieve these learning outcomes, each week students are expected to study for 5 hours as follows:
+In order to achieve these learning outcomes, each week students are expected to study for 6 hours as follows:

-- 60 minutes, before class, studying the written and audio materials for the week
+- 90 minutes, before class, studying the written and audio materials for the week

 - 180 minutes, participating in two x 90 minute sessions via zoom

 - 90 minutes, completing weekly exercises